 - The authority of this assembly over-awes the executive power.

-- As long as he obeys the law, the meanest and the most obnoxious colonist has nothing to fear from the resentment of the governor or civil or military officer.
+- As long as he obeys the law, the meanest and the most obnoxious colonist has nothing to fear from the resentment of the governor.

 - The colony assemblies are like the house of commons in England.

-- They are not always a very equal representation of the people, but approach more to that character.
+- They are not always an equal representation of the people, but close enough.

-- The executive power has no means or does not need to to corrupt the colony assemblies because it receives its support from the mother country.
+- The executive power cannot corrupt the colony assemblies because it receives its support from the mother country.

-- The colony assemblies are perhaps more influenced by their constituents.
+- The colony assemblies are more influenced by their constituents.

 - The councils correspond to the house of lords in Great Britain.